 - Christ Church – Scenic Route – The principal Anglican parish church serving the area that became Mathews County is believed to have been located on this site since the early 18th century.
 In ruins by 1841, the church was restored and later rebuilt in 1904.

 - Williams Wharf Landing /B. Williams and Co.
-Store– Scenic Route – Now owned and preserved by the Mathews Land Conservancy, this historic steamship landing served as a trading port and bustling center of maritime activity in the early 1800’s when over 10,000 vessels called at this official US Port of Entry.
+Store– Williams Wharf Landing /B. Williams and Co.
+Store– Lunch site – Now owned and preserved by the Mathews Land Conservancy, this historic steamship landing served as a trading port and bustling center of maritime activity in the early 1800’s when over 10,000 vessels called at this official US Port of Entry.
 Part of Williams Wharf was the B. Williams and Co.
 Store, a local landmark since its construction in 1869.
-It served as a general merchandise store, ships chandlery, specialty ladies hat shop and post office during the late nineteenth century and into the twentieth. www.mathewslandconservancy.com
+It served as a general merchandise store, ships chandlery, specialty ladies hat shop and post office during the late nineteenth century and into the twentieth. www.mathewslandconservancy.org

 - New Point Lighthouse/Bayside Landing – Orange Route – The third oldest lighthouse on the Chesapeake Bay, New Point was commissioned by Thomas Jefferson in 1804.
 The 55-foot octagonal sandstone lighthouse, separated from the mainland by a 1933 storm, can be viewed by boat, from the New Point Comfort Preserve Observation Walkway or from Bayside Landing (rest stop), another of the County’s historic wharves.